Todd Large Cap Intrinsic Value Review

 *Annualized Total Returns.
 Please refer to the Performance Disclosure at the bottom of this page for futher information.

-The LCIV posted a gain of 5.08% (gross of fees) in the quarter, slightly trailing S&P 500 and Russell 1000 Value returns of 5.24% and 5.10% respectively for the quarter.
-Year to date and over the trailing year the LCIV is comfortably ahead of both indexes.
+The Intrinsic Value Opportunity Strategy posted a gain of 2.19% (gross of fees) in the quarter, trailing S&P 500 and Russell 1000 Value returns of 5.24% and 5.10% respectively for the quarter.
+For the Year to Date period, the strategy is lagging as well, but the longer term comparisons are much better.
+These results rank very well against most managers in our eVestment peer groups for all periods over 1 year.

 With the S&P gaining a little more than 7% year to date, we see a number of points investors should be aware of, including;